Avaiga/taipy-doc/docs/manuals/core/user_core_features.md

     # task_1 == task_2
 ```

-All the jobs can be retrieved using the method [`taipy.get_tasks`](../../reference/#taipy.get_tasks).
+All the jobs can be retrieved using the method [`taipy.get_tasks`](../../reference/#taipy.core.get_tasks).

 # Data node Management

 ## Data node attributes

-The data node creation method returns a [`Data Node`](../../reference/#taipy.core.DataNode) entity.
+The data node creation method returns a [`DataNode`](../../reference/#taipy.core.DataNode) entity.
 It is identified by
 a unique identifier named `id` that is generated by Taipy.
-A datanode also holds various properties and attributes that are accessible through the entity:
+A data node also holds various properties and attributes that are accessible through the entity:

 - `config_name`: The name that identifies the data node.
-- `scope`: The scope of this datanode (scenario, pipeline, etc).
+- `scope`: The scope of this data node (scenario, pipeline, etc).
-- `id`: The unique identifier of this datanode.
+- `id`: The unique identifier of this data node.
 - `name`: The user-readable name if the data node.
 - `parent_id`: The identifier of the parent (pipeline_id, scenario_id, cycle_id) or `None`.
 - `last_edition_date`: The date and time of the last edition.
-- `job_ids`: The ordered list of jobs that have written on this datanode.
+- `job_ids`: The ordered list of jobs that have written on this data node.
 - `validity_days`: The number of days to be added to the data node validity duration.
 - `validity_hours`: The number of hours to be added to the data node validity duration.
 - `validity_minutes`: The number of minutes to be added to the data node validity duration.